devon94/rn-image-sequence/README.md

 # rn-image-sequence
 A package that uses native modules for creating image sequence animations.
+Based off of the react-native-image-sequence package (https://github.com/madsleejensen/react-native-image-sequence)

 ## Installation